alan-turing-institute/asg-research-communications/README.md

 # AI for Science and Government (ASG) Communications Outputs project

+*This repository is not actively being maintained.
+Please browse the repo for links to resources, most of which have also been added to the [Turing's impact page for ASG](https://www.turing.ac.uk/about-us/impact/asg)*

 Welcome to the GitHub repository linking communications outputs developed to communicate about the research projects, outcomes and real-world impact from the [AI for Science and Government (ASG)](https://www.turing.ac.uk/research/asg) research programmes. 🎉

 ASG was an integrated research programme at [The Alan Turing Institute](https://www.turing.ac.uk/) that aims to demonstrate – via a diverse range of activities organized and presented as an integrated whole – how AI and data science can be used to effectively address significant societal challenges and transform health, science, engineering, and government.